linkerd/linkerd2/BUILD.md

 The web server will be running on `localhost:8084`.

-Note the `web` process depends on a `public-api` server, for which you have three options:
+Note: by default, this requires a `public-api` server and assumes that it is running in a Kubernetes cluster.
+If that isn't the case, you have some other options:

 #### 1. Connect to `public-api` locally